-This was the first in the Remix Series, which took the hard landscaping elements and plants from Wilson McWilliam Studio's Cloudy Bay Discovery Garden at RHS Chelsea Flower Show 2013, and 'remixed' them into a new design.
-The project aimed to highlight the variety of ways that a pre-determined set of elements could be reinterpreted and recombined into a variety of different and distinctive forms, and four unique garden installations were created by four new designers.
+The first Remix Garden, which took the hard landscaping elements and plants from Wilson McWilliam Studio's Cloudy Bay Discovery Garden at RHS Chelsea Flower Show 2013, and 'remixed' them into a new design, set the scene and introduced the narrative for the project.

-The idea behind John's installation was inspired after visiting the site where the ingredients of the original show garden were being kept after Chelsea Flower Show.
+The idea behind the design was inspired after a visit by the Remixers to the site where all the 'ingredients' of the original show garden designed by Wilson McWilliam Studio were being kept after RHS Chelsea Flower Show.
 The idea developed around the theme of storage, whereby the garden had been packed up and transported, from its original location to its new site at Oxo Tower Wharf.
 Upon delivery the packing crate appears to have broken open, with its contents spilling out revealing a new remixed arrangement.

 Oxo Tower Wharf